gmail unsubscribeemail managementproductivity

 Does unsubscribing lead to more spam?

-From legitimate companies: No, they're legally required to honor unsubscribes.
-From spammers: Yes, clicking unsubscribe confirms your email is active and valuable.
-Rule of thumb: Only unsubscribe from senders you clearly recognize.
+From legitimate companies: no, they're legally required to honor unsubscribes.
+From spammers: yes, clicking unsubscribe confirms your email is active and valuable.
+Rule of thumb: only unsubscribe from senders you clearly recognize.
 Mark all unknown or suspicious senders as spam instead of trying to unsubscribe.

 How long does unsubscribe take to work in 2026?